Local limits of random spanning trees in random environment: Preliminaries

-For $pn = \log n + c$ the probability of a random graph being connected starts to converge to $1$ as $c$ increases.
-We will use the following theorem, and refer to Theorem 9 in Chapter 7 of \cite{Bol98} for a proof.
+When the parameter $p$ starts to become very large, then the size of the 2nd largest component becomes smaller than logarithmic order.
+Indeed, for $pn = \log n + c$ the probability of a random graph being connected converges to $1$ as $c \rightarrow \infty$.
+We will use the following theorem, and refer to Theorem~9 in Chapter 7 of \cite{Bol98} for a proof.